A Current Perspective on Encryption Algorithms

 complete specification of the algorithm, its design rationale, computational

 efficiency, and expected strength against known forms of attack.
-Also
+Also to be

 framework) and C, as well as extensive validation and test values.